Kesomannen/gale/README.md

 > **Note:** You might get a prompt saying "Windows has protected your PC".
 In this case, click `More Info` and `Run Anyway`.

 > If you're unsure about the safety of this app, I would suggest running it through a service like [VirusTotal](https://www.virustotal.com).
-> It's also worth noting that this project is fully open-source, which means anyone can look at the code and could easily find any malware.
+> It's also worth noting that this project is fully open-source, which means any developer could look at the code and easily spot any malware.

 ### MacOS